What causes landscaping budget blowouts?

 1. When a project needs to be measured, a designer will often take a senior landscape team member with them to help.
 This offers the landscape team the opportunity to point out ‘technical’ aspects to consider.
 This may be the access to the site, drainage consideration, tree root damage avoidance, etc.

-2. Before you see the concept design, our landscaping estimator is formulating the costings and reviewing the design from a landscaper's eye.
+2. Before you even see the Concept Design for your new garden, our landscaping estimator is already formulating the costings and reviewing the design from a landscaper’s eye.

-3. Again, before you see the master plan, the estimator is refining the previous costs; now they are aware of the plants and materials to be used.
+3. Again, before you see the Master Plan, your estimator is refining the previous costs; now they are aware of the actual plants and materials to be used.

-4. Once you engage us to create working drawings and obtain engineering, the landscape team steps in to walk through the site with the designer so go over the plans and what is required moving forward.
+4. Once you engage us to create working drawings and obtain engineering, the landscaping team steps in to walk through the site with the designer to go over the plans and what is required as the project moves ahead.

 How a budget blowout can occur during landscaping